belle2/basf2/online_book/basf2/b2bii.rst

 Despite the different parameterisations, charged final state particles can still be reconstucted using `fillParticleList` function in basf2.
-But due to the different definition, as well as detector, it is not recommanded to use Belle II style PID in b2bii.
+But due to the different definition, as well as detector, it is not recommended to use Belle II style PID in b2bii.

 basf provided three different packages for PID: